-In the remainder of this paper, we will, as is commonly done, refer to social-security employment outside the THS industry as 'regular employment'.
+In the remainder of this chapter, we will, as is commonly done, refer to social-security employment outside the THS industry as "regular employment."
 This is understood, at least in part, as a terminological convention.
-For apart from the irregular triangular setup of the THS submarket, workers in the German THS industry do in fact enjoy the same employment protection and worker rights as other workers under the provisions of general labor and social security law (Klös, 2000).
-THS workers are regular employees of their agencies, for which the two bodies of law regulate and provide minimum standards regarding health and safety in the workplace, worktime, paid annual leave, sick pay, and periods of notice and dismissal protection more generally.
-THS workers are covered by the public pension and unemployment insurance system and must have health insurance.
+For apart from the irregular triangular setup of the THS submarket, workers in the German THS industry do in fact enjoy the same employment protection and worker rights as other workers under the provisions of general labor and social security law (Klös 2000).
+Temporary help service workers are regular employees of their agencies, for which the two bodies of law regulate and provide minimum standards regarding health and safety in the workplace, worktime, paid annual leave, sick pay, and periods of notice and dismissal protection more generally.
+Temporary help service workers are covered by the public pension and unemployment insurance system and must have health insurance.
 To all three of these, the agency and THS worker contribute equally.
 The distinction between regular and THS employment is hence not grounded in a generally inferior legal position of THS workers.
 In practice, of course, working conditions encountered may differ, sometimes considerably so.
-Until recently, wages and working conditions of most THS workers in Germany were not determined by collective bargaining to the effect that workers in agency work tended to be paid less and enjoyed less fringe benefits, such as extra holiday pay or on-the-job training, than workers employed outside agency work (a large fraction of such wage differences, however, as shown by Kvasnicka and Werwatz (2002), can be attributed to earnings-related productivity differences between agency and non-agency workers).
+Until recently, wages and working conditions of most THS workers in Germany were not determined by collective bargaining to the effect that workers in agency work tended to be paid less and enjoyed less fringe benefits, such as extra holiday pay or on-the-job training, than workers employed outside agency work (a large fraction of such wage differences, however, as shown by Kvasnicka and Werwatz [2002], can be attributed to earnings-related productivity differences between agency and nonagency workers).
 Furthermore, employment spells in THS work often fall short of probabitionary periods granted by law in which layoffs are permitted at significantly shorter notice.

-The paper is structured as follows.
-Section 2 surveys arguments for and against the existence of a stepping-stone function of THS work, Section 3 reviews the existing literature on the subject, and Section 4 describes the data.
-Section 5 addresses the evaluation problem encountered in estimating the stepping-stone function of THS work and proposes an appropriate framework for empirical evaluation.
-Section 6 contains the empirical results, and Section 7 concludes.
+The chapter is structured as follows.
+Section 10.2 surveys arguments for and against the existence of a stepping-stone function of THS work, section 10.3 reviews the existing literature on the subject, and section 10.4 describes the data.
+Section 10.5 addresses the evaluation problem encountered in estimating the stepping-stone function of THS work and proposes an appropriate framework for empirical evaluation.
+Section 10.6 contains the empirical results, and section 10.7 concludes.

-2 Preliminary Considerations
+10.2 Preliminary Considerations